MCMit: Hardware-Software Co-Design for Mid-Circuit Measurement Error Mitigation: Evaluation

 \myparagraph{Discrimination accuracy with long traces} Table \ref{tab:model_accuracies} shows the fidelities of the baseline FNN, QubiCML, HERQULES, and the \projecttitle{} discriminators, for 1$\mu s$ readout traces.
 We show the individual qubit fidelities, and the geometric mean fidelity for all five qubits.

-Notably, both \projecttitle{}-T and \projecttitle{}-CNN are 2.1\% more accurate than the baseline FNN, 17.5\% more accurate than QubiCML, and only 9.8\% less accurate than HERQULES.
-However, our models require no pre-processing (including pre-classifiers), and achieve substantially higher accuracy for short readout traces, as we show next.
+Notably, both \projecttitle{}-T and \projecttitle{}-CNN are 2.1\% more accurate than the baseline FNN, 17.5\% more accurate than QubiCML, and 6.3\% more accurate than HERQULES.
+Moreover, our models require no hand-crafted feature extraction or pre-classifiers, and achieve substantially higher accuracy for short readout traces, as we show next.